survivejs/webpack-book/manuscript/developing/02_development_server.md

 ## Webpack `watch` mode

-Webpack’s `watch` mode rebuilds the bundle on any change of the project files.
+Webpack's `watch` mode rebuilds the bundle on any change of the project files.
 To activate it, pass the `--watch` switch to webpack:

 ```bash
 npm run build -- --watch